openebs-archive/dynamic-nfs-provisioner/docs/tutorial/file-permissions.md

     requests:
       storage: 10Gi
 ```
 >**Note:** The FilePermissions config may be used with the `cas.openebs.io/config` StorageClass annotation key as well.
-If the config option is present on both the StorageClass and the PersistentVolumeClaim, the PersistentVolumeClaim config takes precedence.
+If the config option is present on both the StorageClass and the PersistentVolumeClaim, the StorageClass config takes precedence.

 ## FSGID/fsGroup